uqlibrary/uqlibrary-reusable-components/README.md

 * Once you have committed (and pushed if using a client) the changes, a build will automatically be triggered.
 You can monitor the status of the build here: [Codeship for re-usable components](https://codeship.com/projects/99389)

     This checks the syntax, runs the tests and then triggers a rebuild of the cache.
-This can take from 15-20 minutes to complete and the file should then be live.
+This can take from 15-20 minutes to complete and the file should then be available for preview at [http://assets.library.uq.edu.au/master/reusable-components/elements/demo/index.html](http://assets.library.uq.edu.au/master/reusable-components/elements/demo/index.html).

+Bear in mind: once you have made this change it could go live at any time - if you need a specific date consider a PT and have the developers manage the whole thing.

-    After UX Services staff have pushed their changes, developers should:
+#### After UX Services staff have pushed their changes, developers should:

-* For `uqlibrary-reusable-components`: confirm master build passes (it should start from initial push to github by UX Services)
+* For `uqlibrary-reusable-components`: confirm master build has passed
 * For `uqlibrary-pages`: start rebuild of production branch (after reusable master passes; it pulls master of reusable, no release necessary) - updates homepage
 * For `uqlibrary-reusable-components`: build of production branch (merge master into prod and push) - updates drupal at web.library.uq.edu.au
-* For `uqlibrary-mylibrary`: if affected, start rebuild of production (pulls production of reusable) - updates <https://www.library.uq.edu.au/mylibrary/>

 If you are doing big changes to Polymer components, make sure you test everything is working on Drupal (<https://web.library.uq.edu.au>) as well.
 This can be tested before going live by updating the master branch of reusable and viewing the Drupal staging site, for example, [the training page](https://library.stage.drupal.uq.edu.au/library-services/training).